 ProPHECY™ – in silico Protein and Peptide Optimization

 ProPHECY™ in silico protein and peptide optimization can be used in biotechnology and the design of biological drugs.
-Modifying and optimizing the amino acid sequence of a protein or a peptide allows for the creation of a model to understand its quantitative structure-activity relationships (QSAR).
+Modifying and optimizing the amino acid sequence of a protein or peptide enables the creation of a model to understand its quantitative structure-activity relationships (QSAR).
 This knowledge can then be used to control and modify reactivity and other properties.
-Our software package, ProPHECY™, works similarly to the well-known QSAR methodology used in small molecule drug design.
+Our software package, ProPHECY™, operates similarly to the well-known QSAR methodology used in small-molecule drug design.

-Related publications on the use of ProPHECY™ in silico protein and peptide optimization
+ProPHECY™ in silico protein and peptide optimization: Case studies

 Biochemistry, 47, 9057-9070.

 The anaphylatoxin C3a and its inactivated form C3adesArg, which are produced when the complement system is activated, have direct antimicrobial effects through their C-terminal region.
-Over time, this region of C3a has undergone subtle changes in its overall electrical charge, while maintaining a moderate but varying level of amphipathicity.
-In this research, the authors imitate these evolutionary changes by making specific amino acid substitutions at key positions in the original human C3a peptide CNYITELRRQHARASHLGLA, followed by studies to determine the structure-activity relationship (QSAR) of these new peptide variants of C3a, in order to enhance their effects.
+Over time, this region of C3a has undergone subtle changes in its overall electrical charge while maintaining a moderate yet variable level of amphipathicity.
+In this research, the authors simulate these evolutionary changes by making specific amino acid substitutions at key positions in the original human C3a peptide, CNYITELRRQHARASHLGLA, and then conduct studies to determine the structure-activity relationship (SAR) of these new C3a peptide variants to enhance their effects.

 Kassetty, G. Papareddy, P., Kalle, M., Rydengård, V., Walse, B., Svensson, B., Mörgelin, M., Malmsten, M. and Schmidtchen, A. (2011).
 The C-terminal sequence of several human serine proteases encodes host defense functions.